PVSSLR/CUBESAT-/README.md

 <img src="images/prototype1.jpg" width="180" height ="180">  <img src="images/cub.png" width="180" height ="180">

-Note:- The above pictures are the prototype 1 & 2 of the cubesat
+Note:- The above pictures are the prototype 1 & 2 of the cubesat.

 # CUBESAT USING ARDUINIO